Waldorf-Astoria (1893–1929): Society

 The hotel was also influential in advancing the status of women, who were admitted singly without escorts.
 Boldt's wife, Louise, was influential in evolving the idea of the grand urban hotel as a social center, particularly in making it appealing to women as a venue for social events, or just to be seen in the Peacock Alley.
 The combined hotel was the first to do away with a ladies-only parlor and provided women with a place to play billiards and table tennis.
 It was the first New York hotel to allocate an entire room for afternoon tea.
 The teas began in the Waldorf Garden with attendance eventually being so large, both the Empire Room and at times, the Rose Room, had to be opened during the hours of four and six pm to accommodate the number of guests.
 Men were admitted to the teas only if they were in the company of a woman.

 The United States Senate inquiry into the sinking of the Titanic was opened at the hotel on April 19, 1912, and continued there for some time in the Myrtle Room, before moving on to Washington, D.C.
-John Jacob Astor IV was one of the people who perished on its ill-fated journey.
+John Jacob Astor IV was one of the people who died when the Titanic sank.

 The Waldorf-Astoria Orchestra included several conductors over the years.
 In the early 1900s, it was under the direction of Carlo Curti, who spent his career between the United States and Mexico.
 Later he was replaced by Joseph Knecht, who was formerly assistant concertmaster of the Metropolitan Opera House.
 Consisting of fifty musicians, it was maintained by Boldt at an annual expense of $100,000.
 The orchestra performed regular Sunday night concerts in the grand ballroom.

 The Waldorf-Astoria Bar was a favorite haunt of many of the financial elite of the city from the hotel's inception in 1893, and colorful characters who adopted the venue such as Diamond Jim Brady, Buffalo Bill Cody and Bat Masterson.